-A Computerized Maintenance Management System, better known as CMMS, is a productivity enhancing software program that is used by institutions to manage capital assets of an organization.
+A Computerized Maintenance Management System, better known as CMMS, is a productivity-enhancing software program that is used by institutions to manage the capital assets of an organization.
 It enables companies to track the location, usage and maintenance requirements along with the operational costs of individual machines within their processes.
 It can also be used to manage and assign day-to-day tasks for maintenance and generate reports related to those operations.
 Numerous industries are employing CMMS in their facilities.
 Let us see which industries use CMMS and the tasks they achieve through the maintenance system.

 - Discrete Manufacturing: The manufacturing industry is the core of any economy.
-The machines and equipment that are used in most of these industries are custom made and quite costly.
+The machines and equipment that are used in most of these industries are custom-made and quite costly.
 Breakdown in any single unit can lead to huge losses for the concerned organization, thus making preventive maintenance very important and beneficial.
-In case of any equipment failures or in an event of downtime, you can use the CMMS system to create an asset downtime report and to figure out the mean functioning time of any asset.
+In case of any equipment failures or in the event of downtime, you can use the CMMS system to create an asset downtime report and to figure out the mean functioning time of any asset.
 CMMS can help maintain asset life, track maintenance costing and also predict and prevent equipment failures.

 - Process Manufacturing: CMMS software helps process manufacturing enterprises by extending an asset’s life, preventing and predicting machine failures, tracking maintenance costs, reducing downtime, improving labor productivity and minimizing inventory and maintenance costs.

 - Energy Delivery: CMMS ensures that power surges do not occur frequently and that the equipment concerned with delivering energy is well maintained.
-You can set up regular maintenance schedule and track costs for each job.
+You can set up a regular maintenance schedule and track costs for each job.
 The efficiency is increased and overall costs will be reduced.

 - Oil and Gas: The oil and gas industries can significantly increase their output by implementing CMMS.
 Preventive maintenance processes can be enhanced.
-You can also track maintenance costs, predict equipment failures, list association’s assets and members, and lower overall costs.
+You can also track maintenance costs, predict equipment failures, list the association’s assets and members, and lower overall costs.

 - K -12 Schools & Districts: K-12 schools and districts have the responsibility of managing assets, buildings and campus equipment, which may be located at various sites.
 CMMS helps facility management for K-12 schools and districts by setting up maintenance procedures for classrooms, libraries, administrative offices, playgrounds, etc., ensuring that the student’s learning is not disturbed at any stage

 - Government Organizations: Running maintenance for any city is no small task for the local governing bodies involved.
-Having regular maintenance checks in place can lead preventive measures being taken before any untoward incident occurs.
+Having regular maintenance checks in place can lead to preventive measures being taken before any untoward incident occurs.
 CMMS can help you regulate asset life, track maintenance, reduce costly downtimes and overall help in regulating and lowering the costs of maintenance.

 - Athletic Clubs: CMMS can be used in athletic clubs for managing fitness equipment, courts, facilities and landscape around the club.
 The overall maintenance costs of running a club can be minimized, equipment failures can be predicted and prevented, costly downtimes can be reduced and maintenance costs can be kept under check.
 You can create preventive maintenance schedules for various equipment in the athletic clubs such as gym equipment, swimming pools, lounge and resting area, locker rooms, computer systems, courts and HVAC units.

 - Sports Arenas: Considering the size and facilities of any sports arena, it would be a logistical and operational nightmare to maintain them manually.
 By implementing CMMS, you can make this task a little simpler.
-Maintenance systems help in setting up maintenance procedures and preventive maintenance schedules for stadium seats, scoreboard, ticket booths, stadium lighting, sound system, restaurants, grounds and landscape maintenance, etc.
+Maintenance systems help in setting up maintenance procedures and preventive maintenance schedules for stadium seats, scoreboards, ticket booths, stadium lighting, sound system, restaurants, grounds and landscape maintenance, etc.

 - Fleet Solutions: Managing a fleet of vehicles is not an easy task.
 By implementing CMMS in your organization, you can keep an account of all the vehicles you own, and create a preventive maintenance schedule for them.
-The software is flexible to handle any type of vehicle you own and it can notify of important activities such as engine checks, when the oil change is due, etc. It also helps in recording the cost of maintenance by vehicle classification.
+The software is flexible to handle any type of vehicle you own and it can notify you of important activities such as engine checks, when the oil change is due, etc. It also helps in recording the cost of maintenance by vehicle classification.